dotnet/docs-maui/docs/user-interface/animation/basic.md

 await image.RotateTo(360, 2000);
 ```

-To rotate the `Image` instance around the center of the layout, the `AnchorX` and `AnchorY` properties must be set to values that are relative to the width and height of the `Image`.
-In this example, the center of the `Image` is defined to be at the center of the layout, and so the default `AnchorX` value of 0.5 does not require changing.
-However, the `AnchorY` property is redefined to be a value from the top of the `Image` to the center point of the layout.
-This ensures that the `Image` makes a full rotation of 360 degrees around the center point of the layout.
+To rotate the <xref:Microsoft.Maui.Controls.Image> instance around the center of the layout, the `AnchorX` and `AnchorY` properties must be set to values that are relative to the width and height of the <xref:Microsoft.Maui.Controls.Image>.
+In this example, the center of the <xref:Microsoft.Maui.Controls.Image> is defined to be at the center of the layout, and so the default `AnchorX` value of 0.5 does not require changing.
+However, the `AnchorY` property is redefined to be a value from the top of the <xref:Microsoft.Maui.Controls.Image> to the center point of the layout.
+This ensures that the <xref:Microsoft.Maui.Controls.Image> makes a full rotation of 360 degrees around the center point of the layout.

 ### Translation